streamnative/function-mesh-website/versioned_docs/version-0.1.11/connectors/io-crd-config/source-crd-config.md

 ## Authentication

-Function Mesh provides the `TLSSecret` and `AuthSecret` fields for Function, Source and Sink in the CRD definition.
+Function Mesh provides the `tlsSecret` and `authSecret` fields for Function, Source and Sink in the CRD definition.
 You can configure TLS encryption and/or TLS authentication using the following configurations.

 - TLS Secret